-Brazil registers 661 deaths by Covid in the last 24 hours; moving average rises to 534
+Brazil registers 661 deaths by covid in the last 24 hours; moving average rises to 534

-Brazil registered 661 new deaths by covid-19 on Thursday, 23.
-The weekly average of victims, which eliminates distortions between weekdays and weekends, was 534, slightly above the 531 of the day before and with an upward trend for the second day.
+Brazil registered 661 new deaths for the Covid-19 this Thursday, 23.
+The weekly average of victims, which eliminates distortions between weekdays and weekends, was at 534, slightly above the 531 of the day before and with a tendency to increase for the second day.

-On Thursday, the number of new infections notified was 25,348.
-In total, Brazil has 593,018 deaths and 21,307,960 cases of the disease.
-The daily data from Brazil are from the consortium of press vehicles formed by Estadão, G1, O Globo, Extra, Folha and UOL in partnership with 27 state health secretariats, in a balance released at 8 pm.
+On Thursday, the number of new infections reported was 25,348.
+In total, the Brazil has 593,018 deaths and 21,307,960 cases of the disease.
+The daily data from Brazil are from the consortium of press vehicles formed by state, G1, The globe, Extra, sheet and UOL in partnership with 27 state departments of Health, in a balance released at 8 pm.
 According to government figures, 20.31 million people have recovered from covid in the country since the beginning of the pandemic.

 São Paulo had 193 new covid victims in the last 24 hours.
 Rio de Janeiro was the only state that also surpassed the barrier of 100 deaths in the period, with 155.
 Rondônia and Amapá did not notify deaths from the pandemic on Thursday.